Childhood Pancreatic Cancer Treatment (PDQ®)–Health Professional Version

 Treatment options for pancreatoblastoma include the following:

-The European Cooperative Study Group for Pediatric Rare Tumors within the PARTNER project (Paediatric Rare Tumours Network - European Registry) has published consensus guidelines for the diagnosis and treatment of childhood pancreatoblastoma.[7]
-Surgery is the mainstay treatment, and a complete surgical resection is required for cure.
-Because of the common origin in the head of the pancreas, a Whipple procedure is usually required.[8,9]
+Surgery is the main treatment for pancreatoblastoma, and a complete surgical resection is required for cure.
+Because of the common origin of the tumor in the head of the pancreas, a Whipple procedure is usually required.[8,9]

 For large, unresectable, or metastatic tumors, preoperative chemotherapy is indicated.
-Pancreatoblastoma commonly responds to chemotherapy.
-A cisplatin-based regimen is usually recommended and the PLADO regimen, which includes cisplatin and doxorubicin, is most commonly used.
+Pancreatoblastoma often responds to chemotherapy.
+A cisplatin-based regimen is usually recommended.
+The PLADO regimen, which includes cisplatin and doxorubicin, is most commonly used.
 Treatment is modeled after the management of hepatoblastoma, with two to three cycles of preoperative therapy, followed by resection and adjuvant chemotherapy.[2,4,10,11]

 Although radiation therapy has been used for unresectable tumors and relapsed cases, its role in the treatment of microscopic disease after surgery has not been defined.[4]